Are Kind Bars Really Healthy (From a Nutritionist)?

 While the nutrition label on the Mango, Apple, and Chia flavor Kind Bars claims “no sugar added,” these bars still contain as much as 21 grams of sugar from the fruit ingredients and 31 grams of total carbohydrates.

-Kind Bars has a range specifically for kids, and it is healthier than most regular candy bar options.
+Kind Bars has a range specifically for kids, and it is likely healthier than most regular candy bar options.
 However, that does not mean it’s the healthiest choice.
 While Kind Bar Kids bars only contain 5 grams of added sugar, it is still sugar, and the bars also contain other unhealthy ingredients like seed oils.

 Instead of these bars, it’s best to give kids real food snacks like fresh fruits and nuts if they don’t have an allergy or intolerance.